 The most common thickness of a pillow top is around 3”.
 The material used in a pillow top may include cotton, synthetic fiber, foam, or many other materials.

-The goal of a pillow top is to provide additional softness and comfort to the mattress.
-While pillow top can be put on any mattress type, you are most likely to find it on an innerspring mattress because it can provide a plusher feel than the springs alone.
+The goal of a pillow top is to provide additional softness, comfort, and/or responsiveness to the mattress.
+While a pillow top can be put on any mattress type, you are most likely to find it on an innerspring mattress because it can provide a plusher feel than the springs alone.

 How is a Pillow Top Different From a Euro Top?